syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/080_http/000_http_options.md

 id: adm-dest-http-opt
 ---

-The http destination of syslog-ng OSE can directly post log messages to web services using the HTTP protocol.
+The http destination of {{ site.product.short_name }} can directly post log messages to web services using the HTTP protocol.
 The http destination has the following options.
 Some of these options are directly used by the Java code underlying the http destination, therefore these options must be